Relative Serre functor for comodule algebras: Introduction

 \subsection{Organization of this paper}

-In Section \ref{sec:prelim}, we collect some basic terminology and results related to monoidal categories, their modules categories and internal Hom functors.
+This paper is organized as follows: In Section \ref{sec:prelim}, we collect some basic terminology and results related to monoidal categories, their modules categories and internal Hom functors.
 We also introduce the notion of module profunctors (Definition~\ref{def:C-prof}).
 This is a useful tool for dealing with adjoints of module functors.